 The anatomical and physiological studies of human tissues at the level of the light microscope.
 A strong emphasis will be placed on gaining a thorough understanding of the structure and function of the four basic tissue types before proceeding to study the major organ systems of the body.
-This course meets for two hours of lecture and two hours of lab per week.
+This course meets for three (3) hours of lecture each week.
 Prerequisites: BIO 211 Human Anatomy and Physiology I and BIO 212 Human Anatomy and Physiology II.